zzybluebell/tp/docs/UserGuide.md

 </div>

-### 22. Retriving commands: `keyboard.UP` and `keyboard.DOWN`
+### 22. Retrieving commands: `keyboard.UP` and `keyboard.DOWN`

-Press the keyboard "Up" button to retrive pervious command which has been enter and "Down" button to retrive next commands.
+Press the keyboard "Up" button to retrieve previous command which has been entered， and "Down" button to retrieve next commands.

 Format: press keyboard button ⬆️ and ⬇️